Ivana505/art-of-chocolate/README.md

  - [Youtube channel Code Varto](https://www.youtube.com/watch?v=g_5ZDrl2KKE) - For restricting letters in the phone input tag.
  - [W3 Schools](https://www.w3schools.com/css/css3_buttons.asp) - For button styling.
  - [Web dev](https://web.dev/csp-xss/?utm_source=lighthouse&utm_medium=devtools) - To add CSP to files to increase Lighthouse best practices.

-I want to say thank you to my Mentor Tim for the guidance, and special thanks tp tutor support.
+I want to say thank you to my Mentor Tim for the guidance, and special thanks to tutor support and Slack Commmunity.

-### Content
+## Content
  - Content was created intentionally for the purpose of this project and this Website.